kristopherjohnson/bitsybasic/_reference/save.md

 ## Details

 The `SAVE` statement writes the program to a file.
-The program can then later be re-loaded with the [LOAD](/reference/load) statement.
+After a program is saved, the user can reload it with the [LOAD](/reference/load) statement.

 `SV` is an abbreviation for `SAVE`.